nestjs/docs.nestjs.com/content/exception-filters.md

 Global filters **can** extend the base filter.
 This can be done in either of two ways.

-The first method is to inject the `HttpServer` reference when instantiating the custom global filter:
+The first method is to inject the `HttpAdapter` reference when instantiating the custom global filter:

 ```typescript
 async function bootstrap() {